 Questions about SSL certificates?

-Michelle Wheeler’s work at Professional Services Marketing, LLC as a Project Manager and Designer has allowed her to explore her strengths and apply them to strategic initiative that help PSM clients grow.
+Michelle Wheeler’s work at PSM Marketing as a Project Manager and Designer has allowed her to explore her strengths and apply them to strategic initiative that help PSM clients grow.
 PSM is an agency that works with law firms and financial advisory firms to deliver ongoing outsourced marketing services.
 Michelle’s role with the company is to A) project manage numerous clients, B) serve as a website designer, C) develop print materials, and D) fill in as a “Jill of All Trades.”
 Learn more about Michelle >